Very large set axioms over constructive set theories: Preliminaries

 \subsection{Inductive definition}

-Various recursive constructions on $\mathsf{CZF}$ are given by inductive definitions.
-The readers might refer to \cite{AczelRathjen2001} or \cite{AczelRathjen2010} to see general information about inductive definition, but we will review some of the details for the readers who are not familiar with it.
+Various recursive constructions on $\CZF$ are given by inductive definitions.
+The reader might refer to \cite{AczelRathjen2001} or \cite{AczelRathjen2010} to see general information about the inductive definition, but we will review some of the details for the reader who are not familiar with it.

 \begin{definition} An \emph{inductive definition} $\Phi$ is a class of pairs $\lag X,a\rag$.
 To any inductive definition $\Phi$, associate the operator $\Gamma_\Phi(C)=\{a\mid \exists X\subseteq C \lag X,a\rag\in\Phi\}$.
 A class $C$ is $\Phi$-closed if $\Gamma_\Phi(C)\subseteq C$. \end{definition}